johnxu21/johnxu21.github.io/teaching/CS472/Timetable/Git_and_Github/msr.md

 Adapt `<github-username>_collect_files.py` to collect only source files from the [scottyab/rootbeer](https://github.com/scottyab/rootbeer) repository.

-A repository may contain source code, tests, documentation, configuration files, generated files, images, and other artifacts.
+A repository may contain source code, tests, documentation, configuration files, generated files, compiled files, images, and other artifacts.
 Determine which files qualify as source files for this analysis.

 Your solution should:

 - Identify the programming languages used in the repository.
 - Include appropriate source-file extensions.
-- Exclude non-source and generated files where appropriate.
+- Exclude non-source, generated, and compiled files where appropriate.
+- Determine the repository's default branch rather than assuming it is named `main`.
 - Produce a list of the source files selected for analysis.

-Document and justify your definition of a source file in the pull-request description.
-Briefly mention any important limitation created by this definition in the Part 3 executive summary.
+Document and justify your definition of a source file in the pull-request description, including one limitation of your selection criteria.

 #### Task 2: Collect Author and File-Touch Data